junior-devleague/JDLA-Web-Development/src/morea/3_Basic_HTML/reading-attributes.md

 ---

 You’re just about ready now to do your first exercise!
 Using all that you’ve learned so far, you will create a personal profile.
 [Click here](link here) to go the first experiential learning exercise in this module.

+After you complete the exercise, move on to the fifth reading, [“Linking HTML files”](https://junior-devleague.github.io/JDLA-Web-Development/morea/3_Basic_HTML/reading-linking-files.html).